Breaking the Pose

 Breaking the Pose – alternately titled Breaking the Pose (The Art Class) – is an oil painting from 1986 by the painter Jerome Witkin.
-Completed when the artist was 47 and working as a professor at Syracuse University, the work demonstrates why Witkin has been called one of the greatest contemporary artists of his time and one of today's great narrative painters.
+Completed when the artist was forty-seven and working as a professor at Syracuse University, the piece has been called "a work in which figures are paired and echoed," which emphases the duality between artist and model, the occupation and the work, focus and interruption.